Types of Forklift Accidents

 Small companies using a forklift usually have at least $1 Million insurance coverage.
 Large companies often have much more.
 Companies are responsible for the injuries caused and their assets can be used to reimburse you for your injuries if they don’t have enough insurance.

-Someone struck by a forklift will likely suffer a serious injury such as a broken bone, torn ligament such as an Achilles tendon tear, neck / back injury, or far more serious injuries such as a crushing injury to a foot, arm, finger or other body part.
+Someone struck by a forklift will likely suffer a serious injury such as a broken bone, torn ligament such as an Achilles tendon tear, neck/back injury, or far more serious injuries such as a crushing injury to a foot, arm, finger or another body part.

-As you can see from the settlement check below, even a neck injury which was previously entered before the forklift accident, settled for the entire $1 million insurance policy.
-Most forklift accident involving injuries worth much more than $1 million and the insurance policies are often significantly more than $1 million.
+As you can see from the settlement check below, even a neck injury that was previously entered before the forklift accident, settled for the entire $1 million insurance policy.
+Most forklift accidents involving injuries worth much more than $1 million and the insurance policies are often significantly more than $1 million.